13th May 2026 Online

 Aidan Fowler

-Aidan Fowler is the National Director of Patient Safety in England and a Deputy Chief Medical Officer at the Department of Health and Social Care (DHSC).
-He was previously the Director of NHS Quality Improvement and Patient Safety and Director of the 1000 Lives Improvement Service for NHS Wales.
+Professor Aidan Fowler is the Interim Chief Inspector of Healthcare at CQC.
+He is also National Director of Patient Safety and Deputy Medical Director in NHS England, and Deputy Chief Medical Officer at the Department of Health and Social Care.
+Aidan was previously the Director of NHS Quality Improvement and Patient Safety and Director of the 1000 Lives Improvement Service for NHS Wales.
 Aidan is also Senior Responsible Officer for the roll-out of the major patient safety initiative Martha’s Rule in NHS hospitals in England.
 The scheme is named after Martha Mills, who died from sepsis aged 13 in 2021.

 Rhys Hadden